rainlab/forum-plugin/README.md

 # Forum plugin

-This plugin adds a simple embeddable forum to [OctoberCMS](http://octobercms.com).
+This plugin adds a simple embeddable forum to [October CMS](http://octobercms.com).

 A video demonstration of this plugin can be seen here: https://vimeo.com/97088926